MrPereir4/Spooney/README.md

 9. View controller animation transitions

 ## More
-The app also recomends you the best way to spend and save your mony with a system that considers every single variable inside the app.
+The app also recomends you the best way to spend and save your money with a system that considers every single variable inside the app.

 ## Design
 The entire app design was designed by me, using Apple's human interface guidelines and minimalist user interface with smooth animations.